souldern/souldern.github.io/home/site-notes/email.md

   This will generate a password of four groups of 4 letters separated by spaces.
-Save this as you will need it in the next step, but then it should be deleted you will not need it again.
-These passwords are intended for one-off use, but they give access to your google account so should not be written down or left in unsafe places.
+Save this as you will need it in the next step, but then it should be deleted.
+You will not need it again.
+These passwords are intended for one-off use, but they give access to your google account, so should not be written down or left in unsafe places.

 * Adding New Email to your Gmail accounts